Transfer at Manchester Airport

 Manchester Airport is known for its long waiting times at security checkpoints.
 The worst situation is during the morning departure rush hour (between 5:30 and 7:00), when queues can be up to 45 minutes long.

-There are multiple security checkpoints at Terminal 1 and 2, which always lead to a common transit area.
+There are multiple security checkpoints in Terminal 1 and 2, which always lead to a common transit area.

 Screens will tell you which security checkpoint has the shorter waiting time.